Lina Leandersson: Reception

 Let the Right One In was an international success.
 Critics lauded the performances of the young leads, often highlighting Leandersson for particular acclaim.
 According to Karen Durbin of Elle, she "evokes Eli's radical apartness with an air of watchful caution and a contained stillness of body that not only belies her childish appearance (...)", and "In a performance devoid of sentimentality she perfectly captures the awful solitude of a creature who exists outside time".
 James Berardinelli also praised Leandersson for "crafting an individual who is both mysterious and compelling", while Justin Lowe of The Hollywood Reporter wrote: "The youthful actors imbue even the most emotional and disturbing scenes with remarkable complexity.
 Leandersson is particularly impressive as the conflicted young vampire who wants nothing more than to be an ordinary girl again".
 Luke Y. Thompson of LA Weekly compared her performance favorably to that of Kirsten Dunst as the child vampire Claudia in Interview with the Vampire.
 He concluded that, while Dunst "used to be the gold standard; in Leandersson, I think we have a new champion."
 The Oregonian called Leandersson's performance "incredible", and expressed doubt that any actress in the American remake could top it.
 While Swedish reviewers generally made positive comments about the two leads, Emma Engström of Göteborgs-Posten felt that Leandersson's character was lacking in depth.

 Leandersson received several awards and award nominations for her performance in the film.

 Other projects

-In 2012, Lina filmed for Estonian director Kadri Kousaar's film The Arbiter and Swedish director Sofia Norlin's feature debut Tenderness.
+In 2012 and 2013, Lina filmed for Estonian director Kadri Kousaar's film The Arbiter and Swedish director Sofia Norlin's feature debut Broken Hill Blues.